tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ### CloudFormation DependsOn

 The DependsOn attribute is used to specify that the creation of a specific resource follows another.
 When you add a DependsOn attribute to a resource, that resource is created only after the creation of the resource specified in the DependsOn attribute.

+- CloudFormation tries to be efficient
+- It will create resources in parallel if it can (create, update, delete)